Prince George Winyah Parish Church

 The box pews in the church were customary in colonial churches.
 Since there was no heating system available, pew owners frequently brought charcoal burners to their pews in cold weather and the box pews retained the heat.

 Colonial churches did not have stained glass windows.
 The windows on either side were installed earlier in the twentieth century.
-Still remaning in the church are four old hand-blown glad windows with many of the original panes of glass.
+Still remaning in the church are four old hand-blown glass windows with many of the original panes of glass.

 Prince George is one of the few original church buildings in South Carolina dating to the colonial period that is still in use today, and has served continuously through the ensuing years for the faithful in their worship of Almighty God.